abhiwand/atk/api-doc/src/main/resources/python/model-libsvm/predict.rst

 ----------
 predict_frame : Frame
     A frame whose labels are to be predicted.
-    By default, predict is run on the same columns over which the model is trained.
-    The user could specify column names too if needed.

 observation_column : list of str (Optional)
     Column(s) containing the observations whose labels are to be predicted.